Tufail-Ahmed1/Movie-App-Flutter-Netflix-Clone/README.md

 ## ✨ Features
 - **Responsive UI:** Optimized for both Android and Web.
-- **Dark and Light Modes:** Seamlessly toggle between light and dark themes for a comfortable viewing experience.
 - **Explore Popular, Upcoming, and Now Playing Movies:** See the latest movies with details fetched dynamically from the TMDb API.
 - **Advanced Search:** Quickly find movies by title and browse through a visually rich list of suggestions.
-- **Splash Screen:** A beautiful splash screen that welcomes users before entering the main app.
+- **New & Hot Screen:** A beautiful New and Hot Screen Shows Upcoming Movies Details.

 ## 📹 Video Demo
 Watch the video demonstration of the Movie App to see its features in action: